 - To participate in an open or closed adoption with the adoptive parents, with the understanding that such agreements are based on trust and may not be legally-binding.

-- The right and responsibility to be informed of the Florida Adoption Reunion Registry and to register.
+- The right and responsibility to be informed of applicable Adoption Reunion Registries.

 Your Hospital and Post-Birth Rights are:

 - You can develop your own hospital plan.

 - You may spend time with the baby, feed the baby, name the baby and exercise parental rights before signing a final consent for adoption.

 - The right to independent legal counsel, if you so choose.